 Gael Hannan is one of our favorite hearing loss advocates and she will be a workshop presenter at the 2013 SayWhatClub convention in Williamsburg, VA this year.
 Her blog is a must read and is at the Hearing Health website which you can read here by clicking here: Gael Hannan.
 She grew up with a progressive hearing loss.
 She’s a director for the board of Canadian Hard of Hearing Association (CHHA) and a key developer for the Sound Sense program along with many other projects related to hearing loss.

-Her blog is one of my favorites to read because she often uses humor to discuss our daily mishaps and adventures in the hearing loss world.
+Her blog is one of my favorites to read because she often uses humor to discuss our daily mishaps.
 Having had hearing loss all her life, her perceptions hit the nail right on the head.
 Here are some of my favorite clips from her posts:

 It is hard to find a good audiologist who listens and knows what he/she is doing.